 Now, we have to pay attention to the following procedures in order to understand the basic problems of real functions.

-The process of summation of two real functions can be done after defining the functions j and k as j: Y ⟶R and k: Y ⟶R are two real functions, such that Y is a subset of R. Then (j + k): Y ⟶R can be defined as: (j + k)(y) = j(y) + k(y), for all y ϵ Y.
+Adding Two Real Functions: The process of summation of two real functions can be done after defining the functions j and k as j: Y ⟶R and k: Y ⟶R is two real functions, such that Y is a subset of R. Then (j + k): Y ⟶R can be defined as (j + k)(y) = j(y) + k(y), for all y ϵ Y.

-The process of finding out the difference of two real functions can be done after defining the functions j and k as j: Y ⟶R and k: Y ⟶R are two real functions, such that Y is a subset of R. Then (j - k): Y ⟶R can be defined as: (j – k)(y) = j(y) – k(y), for all y ϵ Y.
+Subtracting Two Real Functions: The process of finding out the difference of two real functions can be done after defining the functions j and k as j: Y ⟶R and k: Y ⟶R are two real functions, such that Y is a subset of R. Then (j - k): Y ⟶R can be defined as (j – k)(y) = j(y) – k(y), for all y ϵ Y.

-The process of finding out the product of two real life examples of rational functions can be done after defining the functions j and k as j: Y ⟶R and k: Y ⟶R are two real functions, such that Y is a subset of R. Then jk: Y ⟶R can be defined as: (jk)(y) = j(y)k(y), for all y ϵ Y.
+Multiplication of Real Function: The process of finding out the product of two real-life examples of rational functions can be done after defining the functions j and k as j: Y ⟶R and k: Y ⟶R are two real functions, such that Y is a subset of R. Then jk: Y ⟶R can be defined as (jk)(y) = j(y)k(y), for all y ϵ Y.

-The process of finding out the quotient or division of two real functions can be done after defining the functions j and k as j: Y ⟶R and k: Y ⟶R are two real functions, such that Y is a subset of R. Then (j/k): Y ⟶R can be defined as: (j/k)(y)=j(y) / k(y), for all y ϵ Y.
+The quotient of Two Real Functions: The process of finding out the quotient or division of two real functions can be done after defining the functions j and k as j: Y ⟶R and k: Y ⟶R are two real functions, such that Y is a subset of R. Then (j/k): Y ⟶R can be defined as (j/k)(y)=j(y) / k(y), for all y ϵ Y.

 If function ‘h’ is defined by